laroche/tws-api-examples/README.md

 You first need to start TWS on your computer and within the settings menue you have to enable TWS API access for your "localhost" network interface (127.0.0.1) on port 7496.
-For paper trading this is port 7497 per default.
+For paper trading (demo/test account) this is port 7497 per default.
 This allows to run scripts on the same machine you run TWS on.

+Instead of IB TWS, you can also use IB Gateway.
+This uses port 4002 per default for paper trading (demo/test account) and 4001 for an active/real/live account.

 Check this: <https://interactivebrokers.github.io/tws-api/initial_setup.html>.